mr-rigden/alexa_template/README.md

 You may have noticed that I skipped over adding intents to the Alexa Skill Kit interface.
 This is a bit beyond the scope of this tutorial.
 The Skill Builder is complex.
 For now just open the Builder’s code editor and paste in the code from [intents.json](https://github.com/jrigden/alexa_template/blob/master/intents.json) from the GitHub repo.
 There are many good guides for the Skill Builder available online.

-Let’s talk a look at some of these functions.
+Let’s take a look at some of these functions.

 ###sing_intent
 This function gets called when we receive the `SingIntent`.
 It uses the `statement` function from earlier to sing a short song to the user.